More fun with veth, network namespaces, VLANs – VI – simple 802.1q VLAN, routes and ARP

 During the last two posts of this series

-More fun with veth and Linux network namespace – IV – L2-segments, same IP-subnet, ARP and routes
+More fun with veth, network namespaces, VLANs – IV – L2-segments, same IP-subnet, ARP and routes

-More fun with veth and Linux network namespace – III – L2-segments of the same IP-subnet and routes in coupling network namespaces
+More fun with veth, network namespaces, VLANs – III – L2-segments of the same IP-subnet and routes in coupling network namespaces

 we have studied a Linux network namespace with two attached L2-segments.
 All IPs were members of one and the same IP-subnet.
 Forwarding and Proxy ARP had been deactivated in this namespace.